guyinatuxedo/escape/endless_pit/e3/Readme.md

 Really, you can do anything you want and you want to leave!?
 $ exit
 $ exit
 Since we are falling down a bottoless pit, what do you want to do?
+Level Cleared!
 ^C
 ```